jeanfranc0/CuscoBID/README.md

     - method : Classifier (svm, linear_svm, rf, knn), where svm is equals to SVM with kernel RBF and linear_svm is equals to SVM with kernel lineal

     - output_filename : Predicted output filename(*.npy)

+  While Neural Network is executed in script cnn_test_tinc3.py(you can modify parameters such as the number of neurons, number of layers and others).

   python classify_train_test.py file_path_train file_path_train_cls file_path_test file_path_test_cls file_path_save_model